DrC0ns0le/wg-mesh-dynamic-v2/README.md

 ## Dynamic Routing Integration

-This tool is designed to work with dynamic routing protocols:
+This tool is designed to work with dynamic routing protocols by seperating the interface so as to allow:

-- BGP
-- OSPF
-- RIP

-The separate interface approach allows:

 - Multiple routes to the same subnet
 - OS-level routing decisions